AdobeDocs/experience-platform.en/help/segmentation/multi-entity-segmentation.md

 Once you have defined your XDM relationships, you can use the [!DNL Segmentation Service] API to build a segment.

-This process can be done either using the Segmentation API or the Segment Builder user interface.
+This process can be done either using the [!DNL Segmentation] API or the [!DNL Segment Builder] user interface.
 For a detailed guide on using the API to build a segment, please read [the tutorial on creating a segment using the Segmentation API](./tutorials/create-a-segment.md).
 For a detailed guide on using the Segment Builder to build a segment, please read [the Segment Builder user guide](./ui/overview.md).

 ## How to evaluate and access segments for multi-entity segments